 I may produce a rough sketch if needed or a finished drawing complete, either way, we are in full dialogue to make changes as required.
 The costing of the initial drawings is incorporated into the final invoice.
 I do not charge for multiple revisions, and the time spent producing them.
-Below are some examples of finished concept drawings:

-2.What is your medium and what is your process?
+3.What is your medium and what is your process?

 The initial drawing is the basis for all the finished artwork.
 I use professional watercolours and a mixture of fine coloured pencils, soft pencils and graphite, I may also occasionally use a small amount of acrylic and inks.
 I use all the media at my disposal to achieve the final outcome.
 Each individual work has its own nuances and demands.
 I use the best materials available to perfect every individual piece.
 The final image may also be manipulated digitally if so required.